Making collaboration across functions a reality

 • resetting targets – so you measure the end to end impact of the change or activity

-• focusing on process – developing standardized processes that cut horizontally across the organisation
+• focusing on process – developing standardized processes that cut horizontally across the organization

 As multiple, virtual, cross functional team working becomes the norm we need to make sure that our development strategies as well as our people processes enable people to succeed in this more complex environment.